Venture firms seek light green tech bets

 Corporate partnerships with the likes of Total SA, Chevron, Dow Chemical Co, and others have been key to the biofuels IPOs in the last year, including Gevo Inc, Solazyme Inc and Amyris Inc. BrightSource also has benefited from federal grants and loans.

-"It gives investors comfort that these technologies are real," said Smith, adding that the corporations are not simply future customers of the companies' products, but "true partners that are going to help them develop and grow their business."
+"It gives investors comfort that these technologies are real," said Amy Smith, co-head of cleantech investment banking at Jefferies, who added that the corporations are not simply future customers of the companies' products, but "true partners that are going to help them develop and grow their business."

 Still, many VCs say they have bowed out of those types of investments entirely and are increasingly looking to the less capital intensive energy storage or efficiency sectors.